hummingbot/hummingbot-site/docs/installation/raspberry-pi.md

 !!! note
     If you are using Ubuntu 22.04 you'll need to go into the `./setup` folder first and edit the `environment-linux-aarch64.yml` file and change "cryptography==2.8" to "cryptography==3.1.1" before running the `./install` command otherwise you'll get an error "could not build wheels for cryptography"

-Run the `install` command
+Run the `install` command:
 ```
 ./install
 ```

-Activate the `conda` environment
+Activate the `conda` environment:
 ```
 conda activate hummingbot
 ```

-Clean your Hummingbot directory and then compile
+Clean your Hummingbot directory and then compile:

 ```
 ./clean && ./compile
 ```

-Launch Hummingbot
+Launch Hummingbot:
 ```
 bin/hummingbot.py
 ```